thecartercenter/nemo-docs/content/smssetup/smssetup.rst

 If you are using a provider other than Twilio and FrontlineSMS you will need to set up a Generic SMS Adapter.

-1. Click :guilabel:`Settings` on your Elmo mission.
+1. Click :guilabel:`Settings` on your NEMO/ELMO mission.
 2. Make sure the :guilabel:`Default Outgoing Provider:` is set to :guilabel:`none`.
 3. In :guilabel:`Generic SMS Adapter Settings` set a JSON formatted configuration string for the generic adapter.
 Example :